 Oriental Ballooning was founded in 2013 and started operating the balloon ride in Bagan from 2014.

-Oriental Ballooning obtained its AOC (Air operators certificate) in November 2013 and has been offering flights in their boutique 4-12 passenger balloons over Bagan, Mandalay, Inle lake, Pindaya and Ngapali Beach as well and will begin operating the balloon ride in Hpa-An in October 2020.
+Oriental Ballooning Bagan obtained its AOC (Air operators certificate) in November 2013 and has been offering flights in their boutique 4-12 passenger balloons over Bagan, Mandalay, Inle lake, Pindaya and Ngapali Beach as well and will begin operating the balloon ride in Hpa-An in October 2020.

-If you want to know about how safety the balloons r in Myanmar you have to know that the balloons are made in the UK by Cameron Balloons, the world’s most popular, most experienced and largest manufacturer of hot-air balloons.
+If you want to know about how safety the balloons in Myanmar you have to know that the balloons are made in the UK by Cameron Balloons, the world’s most popular, most experienced and largest manufacturer of hot-air balloons.
 The prices of the balloon starts from 17,000$ and they have to be changes every few years.
 This is one of the reason why the ballooning in Bagan and Myanmar is a bit expensive,

 All pilots and technicians are European nationals who hold UK professional licenses, issued by the Civil Aviation Authority.
 We can see Oriental Ballooning pilots list here.

 What You Need to Know About the Oriental Ballooning Flight in Bagan

 Oriental Ballooning operetes will 7 balloons in Bagan.
 The Ministry of Tourism allows only 32 balloons to operate on daily basis in Bagan.
 The Oriental Ballooning balloons are designed for a premium balloon ride experience and have 4 compartments in the basket but only 3 person are allowed in each compartiment.
 Depending on the day it can be only 8 or less but the maximum is all the time 12 person in the balloon making the balloon experience with Oriental Ballooning more enjoyable!

 My Balloon Ride Experience with Oriental Balloon Bagan